jon-jacky/PyModel/samples/Socket/README.md

 ### Nondeterminism ###

-Nondeterminism arises from the unpredictable amount of data that may be sent or received in each call.
+For sockets, nondeterminism arises from the unpredictable amount of data that may be sent or received in each call.
 The *send* operation may accept any (incomplete) segment from the beginning of its message input, and the *recv* operation may return any (incomplete) segment from the beginning of the accumulated message segments that have been accepted at the sender end.
 Multiple *send* and *recv* calls might be needed to transmit an entire message.

-(more to come)
+In PyModel model programs, nondeterminism is implemented by *enabling conditions*.
+Each action (for example *send_call*) has a corresponding enabling condition (for example *send_call_enabled*), a boolean function of the action arguments and the model program state.
+When generating behavior, PyModel can call the action whenever the combination of arguments satisfies the enabling condition in the current state.
+When checking behavior, PyModel allows actions that satisfy their enabling conditions, but considers an action that violates its enabling condition to be a test failure.

+The actual action arguments that are used are drawn from *domains* defined in the model program (or in a configuration module).
+To choose the next action (when generating behavior), PyModel considers all combinations from the domains (for all actions) and chooses a combination that satisfies the enabling condition.
+Often, several different actions (and argument combinations) are enabled in the same state, so the resulting behavior is nondeterministic.

+Split actions enable us to model nondetermistic return values.
+The *return* actions in the model also have enabling conditions, and these can be coded to exhibit nondeterminism.
+In the *msocket* model program, the enabling condition for *send_return* is coded to allow PyModel to nondeterministically choose values for *n* (the number of characters acceped by *send*), and the enabling condition for *recv_return* allows a range of values for *msg* (the message returned by *recv*).
+The enabling conditions for the *return* actions are, in effect, the postconditions for those operations --- which can be nondeterministic, if the conditions are coded to allow that.

 Restricting behavior